rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 ![alt-text](/docs/img/image2.png)

-Press the `upload` button and you will be prompted with an option to select a file to upload; press this button and navigate to the zip file and confirm you can see the scope of the plugin.
+3. Press the `upload` button and you will be prompted with an option to select a file to upload; press this button and navigate to the zip file and confirm you can see the scope of the plug-in.

 ![alt-text](/docs/img/image3.png)

-Press Next, and confirm the scope of the plugin (Note: This can be changed later after the plugin is installed).
+4. Press Next, and confirm the scope of the plug-in (Note: This can be changed later after the plug-in is installed).

 ![alt-text](/docs/img/image4.png)

-If you have selected `Scope for Tenants` you will then be brought to a tenant screen; select the tenants that require access to the plugin.
+5. If you have selected `Scope for Tenants` you will then be brought to a tenant screen; select the tenants that require access to the plug-in.

 ![alt-text](/docs/img/image5.png)

-Finally, Finish the Wizard and confirm you can see Rubrik under the name column inside the Plugins window.
+6. Finally, finish the wizard and confirm you can see Rubrik under the name column inside the plug-ins window.
 You will now have a new menu item in the hamburger dropdown entitled `Data Management`.

-To confirm the plugin is working and reverse proxy is working, browse to `Data Management` and open the `Settings` Tab:
+To confirm the plug-in is working and the reverse proxy is working, browse to `Data Management` and open the `Settings` Tab:

 ![alt-text](/docs/img/image6.png)